 KelticDead Musician friends

 These are the musician friends who help to create the KelticDead Music projects.
-They are listed in each KDM Video that they help to create.
-Each KDM Video provides a listing of what instrument they use and any other support that they provide.
+They are listed in each KDM music project that they help to create.
+Strictly volunteer and a LOT of Fun.

 Earnie Taft